josephedward/CK-X/facilitator/assets/exams/ckad/003/README.md

 Gotchas
 - Q4 (Helm): Requires `helm`.
 Setup seeds releases: `internal-issue-report-apiv1` and `internal-issue-report-apiv2` in `helm`.
 The task requires deleting `apiv1`, upgrading `apiv2`, and installing a new `internal-issue-report-apache` with 2 replicas.
 Validators require Helm; no degraded path.
 - Q11 (Container tooling + Registry): Requires Docker and a local registry at `localhost:5000`.
 Validators assert the built/pushed image tag, a running `sun-cipher` container from `localhost:5000/sun-cipher:v1-docker`, and the registry tag presence.
 - Q12 (hostPath PV): The PV uses `hostPath: /Volumes/Data` with `type: DirectoryOrCreate` so it works across environments without manual node prep.
+To prevent the cluster's default StorageClass from being applied, set `storageClassName: ""` (empty) on the PVC.
+To guarantee it binds to the static PV, set `spec.volumeName: earth-project-earthflower-pv` on the PVC (prebinding).
 Pods should generally become Ready.
 Validators only assert that pods are created (not strictly Ready) for broader compatibility.
 - Q13 (Storage): PVC may stay `Pending` without a matching provisioner; validators account for this.
 - Q18 (Service): Setup is intentionally broken (wrong selector and wrong targetPort).
 Validators require both endpoints to exist and the endpoint port to be 4444 after the fix.
 - Q19 (NodePort): Validators check type and `nodePort=30100`.